Fantastical Fungi - A fungi identification walk at Potteric Carr

 Volunteer training programme

 One of the perks of volunteering at Yorkshire Wildlife Trust is having the opportunity to attend a varied programme of events throughout the year.
-I was fortunate enough to join Kat Woolley (Inspiring People Officer) for a fungi walk around Potteric Carr nature reserve.
+I was fortunate enough to join Kat Woolley (Inspiring People Manager) for a fungi walk around Potteric Carr nature reserve.
 After talking about some of the techniques we could use to help with identification, we set off down the railway route to see what treats were in store.

 While Kat immediately started spotting mushrooms hiding in the leaf litter, the rest of the group took a little longer to get our eye in.
 But once warmed up, we were finding new and exciting examples at every turn.
 Reaching Black Carr field, our tally shot up.
 I counted at least 40 different species of mushroom on our walk, each one more intriguing than the last.